jeremykenedy/laravel-users/readme.md

 | DELETE    | users/{user}           | user.destroy     | fhddev\laravelusers\app\Http\Controllers\UsersManagementController@destroy  | web,auth    |
 | PUT/PATCH | users/{user}           | users.update     | fhddev\laravelusers\app\Http\Controllers\UsersManagementController@update   | web,auth    |
 | GET/HEAD  | users/{user}/edit      | users.edit       | fhddev\laravelusers\app\Http\Controllers\UsersManagementController@edit     | web,auth    |

+To use custom routes from default application routes/web.php, do the following:
+* Make sure you published the config file.
+* In config file set useCustomRoutes to true.
+* Navigate to [`/routes/web.php`](https://github.com/fhddev/laravel-users/blob/master/src/routes/web.php) and copy all the routes in it.
+* Paste the copied routes to your routes/web.php file.
+* Now you can edit routes as you like.

 ### Required Packages
 (included in this package)